 If you cannot pay in full and wish to set up a payment agreement to pay off outstanding water and sewer charges, please contact 718-595-7890 or email firstname.lastname@example.org.

-You are also welcome to reach out to Customer Service with any additional questions.
+We encourage you to reach out to Customer Service with any additional questions.

 Can I make payments if I’m in a payment agreement?